Gene Nelson: Biography

-Born Leander Eugene Berg in Astoria, Oregon, he and his family moved to Seattle when he was one year old.
+Nelson was born Eugene Leander Berg in Seattle, Washington.
+By 1924, he and his parents moved to Santa Monica.
 He was inspired to become a dancer during his childhood by watching Fred Astaire in films.
 After serving in the Army during World War II, during which he also performed in the musical This Is the Army, Nelson landed his first Broadway role in Lend an Ear.
 His performance earned a Theatre World Award.
 He also appeared onstage in Good News.
 Nelson's longtime professional dance partner during the 1950s was actress JoAnn Dean Killingsworth.

 Nelson co-starred with Doris Day in Lullaby of Broadway in 1951.
 He played Will Parker in the film Oklahoma!

-In 1959, he appeared in Northwest Passage as a young man trying to prove his innocence in a murder case.
-Nelson appeared on the March 17, 1960 episode of "You Bet Your Life", hosted by Groucho Marx.
+In 1959, he appeared in Northwest Passage as a man trying to prove his innocence in a murder case.
+Nelson appeared on the March 17, 1960 episode of You Bet Your Life, hosted by Groucho Marx.
 He and Groucho's daughter, Melinda, performed a dance number together.

 Nelson directed eight episodes of The Rifleman in the 1961–62 season.
-He also directed episodes of the original Star Trek, I Dream of Jeannie (the first season), Gunsmoke (and starred in many others including “Saludos” (1959) & “Say Uncle" [S6E4), The Silent Force, and The San Pedro Beach Bums.
+He also directed episodes of the original Star Trek, I Dream of Jeannie (the first season), Gunsmoke (and starred in many others including “Saludos” [1959] and “Say Uncle" [1960]), The Silent Force, and The San Pedro Beach Bums.
 Nelson directed the Elvis Presley films Kissin' Cousins (1964), for which he also wrote the screenplay, and Harum Scarum (1965).
 For the Kissin' Cousins screenplay he received a Writers Guild of America award nomination for best written musical.
 In the late 1980s, he taught in the Theater Arts Department at San Francisco State University.

 He starred as Buddy in the 1971 Broadway musical Follies, for which he received a 1972 Tony Award nomination for Featured Actor in a Musical.
 The production featured a score by Stephen Sondheim, was co-directed by Michael Bennett and Harold Prince, and co-starred Alexis Smith and Dorothy Collins.

 In 1990, for contributions to the motion picture industry, Nelson was inducted into the Hollywood Walk of Fame.
 His star is located at 7005 Hollywood Boulevard.